Whole School Approach

 These resources include a range of easy-to-use tools and templates, sample action plans, whole school alcohol and other drug education plans and procedures to manage drug use incidents.
 Schools can download the documents straight from the resources or can adapt them to suit their school context and needs.

 SDERA is the only organisation in the State that can provide schools with drug use incident management guidelines, supported by professional development workshops.
 Our consultants can help schools to assess their needs and develop plans to implement education programs that relate directly to their specific context.

-The CHAT resource provides information, templates, action plans and other support materials that will assist schools who are implementing a whole school approach in resilience, drug and road safety education.
+CHAT resources provide information, templates, action plans and other support materials that will assist schools who are implementing a whole school approach in resilience, drug and road safety education.

 The Students Driving to School guide can assist schools to develop a management plan for student drivers and their passengers, and also create a culture of safety, respect and responsibility in relation to student drivers.